JorjaFox/website/content/_posts-old-blog/2010-03-08-csis-electronic-press-kit.md

 ---
 id: 2300
-title: 'CSI&#8217;s Electronic Press Kit'
+title: 'CSI's Electronic Press Kit'
 date: '2010-03-08T19:53:12-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'CSI''s EPK has some cute moments about why Jorja''s back on CSI, as well as a fangirl moment for Jorja, regarding Laurence Fishburne.'